 The Attorney General’s Chambers is staffed by Civil Servants, many of whom are qualified lawyers.
 Members of staff must balance their responsibilities as Civil Servants with the professional standards of their governing bodies, but their primary role is to support the Crown Officers.

 All legal advice provided by HM Attorney General and HM Solicitor General and the Legal Officers engaged by Chambers is subject to legal privilege and any requests under the Freedom of Information Act 2015 will be considered in this context.

-The Attorney General’s Chambers is organised into six areas:
+The Attorney General’s Chambers is organised into four areas: